dagger/dagger/README.md

       - The only package you don't need to declare a dependency on is `core`, it's inherently always a dep
 1. Implement your action by editing `index.ts`
    - Replace each of the existing `build`, `test` and `deploy` fields under `resolver.Query` with one implementation for each action.
-   - The `args` parameter is an object with a field for each of the input args to your action (as defined in `dagger.graphql`
+   - The `args` parameter is an object with a field for each of the input args to your action (as defined in `schema.graphql`
    - The `FS` type will be of type `string` (as that's the representation of the `FS` scalar type in our graphql schema at the moment)

 ### Creating a new Go package